Tag: Alex Cunningham

 The below Parliamentary question was asked by Alex Cunningham on 2016-02-19.

-To ask the Secretary of State for Communities and Local Government, by what date he expects all local authorities to be fully reimbursed for flood compensation payments they have made to households.
+To ask the Secretary of State for Communities and Local Government, what estimate his Department has made of the amount paid out by local authorities to households in flood compensation payments.

 James Wharton